aiven/aiven-docs/docs/products/kafka/howto/group-requests.md

 ---
 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-The group requests page allows you to view and track requests made by you and other members of your group for Aiven for Apache Kafka resources.
+The group requests page allows you to view and track requests you and other members of your group made for Aiven for Apache Kafka® resources.
 These requests can include claims for existing topics or requests to create new topics.

-### Key elements
+## Key elements

 The group requests page displays the following key elements:

 - **Topic**: Name of the topic
-- **Type**: Indicates the type of request
+- **Type**: Type of request
 - **Status**: Current status of the request
   - **Approved**: Request approved and processed
   - **Declined**: Request declined.
 The topic is now available for another group to claim
-  - **Deleted**: Request has been deleted by the requester
+  - **Deleted**: Request deleted by the requester
   - **Failed**: Request cannot complete the required action (for example, due to Apache Kafka cluster issues or connectivity problems)
   - **Pending**: Request awaiting approval or decline